telerik/xaml-docs/controls/radpropertygrid/styles-and-templates/templates-structure.md

 ## Modifying RadPropertyGrid Template with Blend

-When extracting the control template with MS Blend (as demonstrated in [this article]({%slug common-styling-appearance-edit-control-templates-blend%})) some dependency properties of controls that are defined in DataTemplates, does not have their values extracted correctly.
+When extracting the control template with MS Blend some dependency properties of controls that are defined in DataTemplates, does not have their values extracted correctly.
 You have two options:

 * Manually extract the template template from the Themes.Implicit files we ship with every installation.
-You can find it together with all the other templates used for the PropertyGrid inside "Telerik.Windows.Controls.Data.xaml" file browsing to "C:\Program Files (x86)\Telerik\UI for [product][version]\Themes.Implicit\OfficeBlack\Themes" folder.
+You can find it together with all the other templates used for the PropertyGrid inside "Telerik.Windows.Controls.Data.xaml" file browsing to "C:\Program Files (x86)\Progress\Telerik UI for [product][version]\Themes.Implicit\OfficeBlack\Themes" folder.
 Please note there is a different folder for each Theme and you should browse to the one you use.

 *  Extract the template with Blend and manually add the missing __ItemsSource Bindings__ for the ItemsControl defined for the four templates.
 You can find instructions on how to fix the missing Bindings bellow: